-Acquisition, restructuring and other items, net increased by \$6.6 million compared to the prior year.
+Acquisition, restructuring and other items, net increased by \$37.5 million compared to the prior year.
 The change from the prior year was primarily driven by:

-- Legal expense, related to litigation that is outside of the normal course of business, which increased \$2.4 million; - Mergers and acquisition expense related to legal fees, which increased \$0.3 million; - Manufacturing relocation expense related to the move of certain manufacturing lines to Costa Rica, which increased \$0.4 million; - · Other expenses (mainly severance associated with organizational changes), which decreased \$0.1 million; and - The payment to the Israeli Innovation Authority of \$3.5 million related to grant funds that were provided to Eximo to develop the Auryon laser prior to the acquisition in the second quarter of fiscal year 2020.
+- Legal expense, related to litigation that is outside of the normal course of business, which increased \$25.0 million and was driven by the \$19.3 million settlement between the Company and BD; - Plant closure expense, related to the restructuring of our manufacturing footprint which was announced on January 5, 2024, which increased \$9.5 million; - An impairment of \$3.4 million on the Syntrax product technology intangible and fixed assets and an inventory write-off of \$2.9 million was taken in the third quarter of fiscal year 2024 related to the abandonment of the Syntrax and RF product lines; - Transaction services agreements that were entered into as a result of the sale of the PICCs, Midline, dialysis and BioSentry businesses.
+The Company invoiced Spectrum \$0.6 million for the year ended May 31, 2024.
+The Company invoiced Merit Medical Systems, Inc. \$0.5 million for the year ended May 31, 2024; - Manufacturing relocation expense related to the move of certain manufacturing lines from Queensbury, New York to a third party, which decreased \$0.5 million; - Other expenses, mainly severance associated with organizational changes, which increased \$2.0 million; and - The payment to the Israeli Innovation Authority of \$3.5 million related to grant funds that were provided to Eximo to develop the Auryon laser prior to the acquisition in the second quarter of fiscal year 2020.
 These grant funds were fully repaid in the first quarter of fiscal year 2023 to satisfy the obligation which was otherwise being paid as a royalty based on a percentage of sales.

-Other expense - Other expense includes interest expense, foreign currency impacts, bank fees, and amortization of deferred financing costs.
+Other income (expense) - Other expense includes interest income and expense, foreign currency impacts and bank fees.

-• The change in other expense of \$1.8 million compared to the prior year, is primarily due to increased interest expense of \$2.1 million and unrealized foreign currency fluctuations of \$0.2 million.
+• The change in other income and expense of \$4.1 million compared to the prior year, is primarily due to decreased interest expense of \$2.5 million and increased interest income of \$1.6 million.